 AIM AIR’s ministry supports the broad work of missions and the Church in these distant regions of Africa.
 The airplanes we fly are tools, moving missionaries and cargo over some of the world’s most inhospitable terrain, to bring hope and the Good News to some of the world’s most forgotten peoples.
 In an area representing 8 countries and over 8 million square kilometers, spanning the homelands of over 250 million people, AIM AIR is a vehicle to help take the Great Commission to the ends of the earth.

-Our team of about 30 families operates a fleet of 12 aircraft, flying up to a million miles every year, serving the needs of 80+ Christian organizations and hundreds of missionaries.
+Our team of pilots, mechanics, avionics technicians and administrators serves the needs of 50+ Christian organizations and hundreds of missionaries.
 We are missionaries ourselves, sharing in the trials and triumphs of those we serve, and playing a part in declaring the glory of God to the peoples of Africa.

 Why does AIM AIR exist?